rhonand/job_matcher/README.md

     "Distributed Systems"
 ]

-Future Work
+📈 Future Work
-RAG-based skill expansion
+🔄 RAG-based skill expansion
-Context-aware matching (project-level reasoning) Ranking multiple candidates
+🧠 Context-aware matching (project-level reasoning)
+📊 Multi-candidate ranking
-Web UI for interactive analysis
+🌐 Web UI for interactive analysis
-LLM-based explanation generation
+🤖 LLM-based explanation generation
-Limitations
+⚠️ Limitations
-Depends on quality of skill extraction
-Semantic model may produce false positives
-Not a replacement for human evaluation
+depends on skill extraction quality semantic models may introduce false positives not a replacement for human evaluation

-Why This Project Matters
+💡 Why This Project Matters

-This is not just a toy project — it reflects a real problem:
+This project models a real-world gap:

-The gap between what ATS filters and what engineers can actually do

-By modeling both sides, this system:
+ATS systems filter based on keywords
+Humans evaluate based on meaning

+By bridging both:

-Helps candidates optimize resumes
-Helps engineers understand hiring systems
+candidates can optimize resumes more effectively engineers can understand hiring systems deeply systems can become more fair and accurate

-Moves toward fairer evaluation
+🧷 Author Insight (Key Highlight)

+A key observation behind this project:

+Many hiring systems behave like deterministic filters, while human evaluation is semantic and contextual

+This project is an attempt to unify both views into a single system.